lukso-network/website-support-center/docs/extension/controllers.md

 At the current state (11th January 2024), the 2FA recovery method from LUKSO can only be added during the creation of a Universal Profile on [UniversalProfile.cloud](https://universalprofile.cloud/).

-:::info Upcoming Update
+:::info Upcoming Feature

-Due to the [Controller Incident](./incidents/controller-recovery.md) of the Universal Profile Extension in January 2024.
+Due to the [Controller Incident](./incidents/controller-recovery.md) of the Universal Profile Extension in January 2024, adding 2FA after the initial deployment will be added to the dashboard of [my.universalprofile.cloud](https://my.universalprofile.cloud/)

 :::